Afiru21/Development/README.md

 # Justification of design decision made
 *This is my justification of the design decisions I  made, explaining how it will meet the user needs and be fit for purpose.*

-# Screenshoots of the completed website
+# Screenshots of the completed website
 *These are some screen shoots of mt completed website*

 # Test plans